MyAeroCode/tynamo/README.md

 ### Custom deserializer

 Also you can revert using by value of DynamoItem.
 The `deserializer` returns fragment to return to the original object.
+You can have only one Serializer and only one Deserializer in each Property.
-If you have multiple deserializer, All fragments are merged to create the original object.
+All fragments are merged.

 ```ts
 @DynamoEntity